 “A minute later the whole fleet was lit up,” he said.
 “We couldn’t tell which carrier was which.
 So we just got into a flight pattern and landed on the closest one which happened to be the Hornet.”

-It was the duty of the squadron doctors to hand out mini-bottles of whiskey to each air crew member that returned safely to the carrier’s deck.
+It was the duty of the squadron doctors to hand out mini-bottles of whiskey to each air crew member who returned safely to the carrier’s deck.
 One per customer.
 That night, after they sank the Yamato, the doc said the bar was open.
 They could have as many bottles as they wanted.

 Four months later a little known colonel at the controls of a B-29 named “Enola Gay,” for his mother, would drop the first atomic bomb on Hiroshima.
 A few days later a second bomb was dropped on Nagasaki and a couple of days after that, on Aug.
 14, 1945, the Japanese agreed to an unconditional surrender.
 World War II was over.